This basic guide to smart cities gives an introduction to one of today's hot topics.

 What is a smart city?

 The term ‘smart city’ describes the use of digital and communication technologies implemented in an urban environment, to improve the lives of citizens and the city’s services.
 A city can reduce costs and resource consumption by enhancing the capabilities of a city’s connectivity.
-For example, smart sensors can monitor pollution levels and intelligent lighting turns off when no-one is nearby.
+For example, smart sensors can monitor pollution levels and intelligent lighting turns off when no-one is nearby or dims when the traffic is less dense.

 Smart Uses of Smart Cities